-To more accurately reflect the historical risk-adjusted data for alternative funds, AIMA Canada and the CAIA Association have proposed a system based on the median trailing standard deviation of funds within CISDM indices.
+To more accurately reflect the historical risk-adjusted data for hedge funds and alternative mutual funds (including ETFs), AIMA, ACC and the CAIA Association have proposed a system based on the median trailing standard deviation of funds within indices (CISDM, HFRI).
 See Table 1 below.

-Table 1 - Proposed risk rating for hedge funds and alternative mutual funds based on the median trailing standard deviation of funds within CISDM indices
+Table 1 - Proposed risk rating for hedge funds and alternative mutual funds based on the median trailing standard deviation of funds within indices (CISDM, HFRI)

 Low Low to Medium Medium Medium to High High

-Not applicable to alternative 0% to 6% strategies 6% to 11% 11% to 16% Over 16%
+Not applicable to 0% to 6% alternative strategies 6% to 11% 11% to 16% Over 16%

-Market Neutral Equ Equity Long-Short Equity Long-Only Digital Assets
+Market Neutral Equity Equity Long- Short Equity Long- Only Digital Assets

 Multi-Strategy Event-Driven Emerging Markets

 Long-Short Credit CTA/Futures

 Relative Value Arbitrage

 Global Macro

+Convertible Arbitrage

+Volatility Arbitrage

 Distressed (hedge funds)

-Source: CAIA Association, AIMA, CISDM.
-Data as of 11/30/2020.
+Source: CAIA Association, AIMA, CISDM, HFRI.
+Data as of 12/31/2022.

-This second edition paper proposes a methodology for risk ratings of private credit funds.
+We have also proposed a methodology for risk ratings of private credit funds.
 Private credit funds make loans to largely corporate borrowers outside of the traditional banking system.
 These loans are privately originated and have a wide variety of borrower terms.
-Many funds are structured with a three-to-five-year life which assumes that loans will be held until maturity.
 Loans made to private credit borrowers are illiquid and are not typically offered for sale on a regular basis.
 Many loans made to private credit borrowers are floating rate, where the interest rate charged on the loan rises with changes in the interest rate market.
 In times of rising rates, floating rate loans benefit from increases in interest rates, while fixed income investments such as sovereign bonds decline in value during times of rising rates.
 The key consideration for the risks in private credit are the seniority vs. subordination of the loan and the degree to which the loan has covenants that reduce the risk to the lender/investor by requiring disclosures and limiting financial activities of borrowers.